 Running the connection flow again replaces the old authorization.

-Each poll processes up to 10 new emails.
+Each mailbox check processes up to 10 new emails.
 If you have a large backlog (for example, after the first connection), it drains automatically over subsequent cycles - no action needed.

 - Read-only access.
-Coppermind can only read your emails.
+Armbrain can only read your emails.
 It cannot send, delete, or modify them.

 - Encrypted credentials.
-Your Gmail authorization token is encrypted at rest using envelope encryption.
-Even Coppermind's database administrators cannot read the raw token.
+Your Gmail authorization token is encrypted at rest using envelope encryption (AES-256-GCM), with the key-encryption key held in Cloudflare Workers secrets, separate from the database.
+Access to the database alone is therefore not enough to read the raw token.

 - Client isolation.
 Every email is validated against client mind ownership before storage.
 An email attributed to Client A cannot end up in Client B's client mind.